 - Exploring existing models of public and private partnership opportunities

-Members of the Facilities & Partnerships Subcommittee are Greg Comfort (Chair), Bill Westbrook, Wendy Gomez and Chuck Manofsky.
+Members of the Facilities & Partnerships Subcommittee are Yanitza Brongers-Marrero, Greg Comfort (Chair), Wendy Gomez, Chuck Manofsky and Bill Westbrook.

 The CCFTF Finance Subcommittee is charged with exploring all financial considerations associated with a prospective community center.
 This includes, but is not limited to: